 We were lucky enough to randomly meet Vijay, the founder of Native, at a bar in Bali.
 It was already on our list for our trip to Singapore, but it was nice to have a personal invite to visit.
 They took great care of us when we were there.
 Native is currently ranked the 18th best bar in the world.
 They feature local spirits and foraged ingredients in their drinks which leads to a very unique and special menu.
 The second floor features an in-house lab where they create distillates, kombuchas, bitters, and more.

 Everything the bar uses is locally sourced and sustainable, including the glassware, spirits, and garnishes.
 This includes the inspiration for the flavors in the cocktails as well.
 We tried most of the current menu because of how delicious and light the drinks are.
 A few favorites, from left to right:

 - Concrete Jungle (nutmeg leaves distillate, wild torch ginger, local mead, spring water, and pepper leaves);

 - Sarapan (coconut distillate, toasted bread crumbs, butter roasted coffee, soy gula meleka, pandan egg strings); and

 - Medini (Bidens pilosa distillate, pine kombucha, and mangrove wood smoke).

 Last, but certainly not least, is Manhattan.
-Currently ranked the third best bar in the world (and yes, I was geeking out a bit), this bar is located inside the Regent Singapore hotel.
+Currently ranked the fourteen best bar in the world, this bar is located inside the Regent Singapore hotel.
 It is so dark and swanky but the staff were very friendly and helpful with drink selections.
-Also, every drink comes with a little sandwich.
+Also, every drink came with a little sandwich and BBQ-seasoned popcorn.

 Featuring sumptuous seating, custom clear ice, and a never-ending bowl of fresh bbq popcorn, this place was fantastic.
 It was the perfect location for a final night in town.